tqdungnb9x/react-native-limit-timepicker/README.md

 </p>

 ## Features
-* Dropdown and Multiselect in one package
 * Smooth Animated Timepicker
-* Can limit the minimum time and maximum time
+* Can limit the minimum time and maximum time in scroll picker
 * Easy to use
 * Consistent look and feel on iOS and Android
 * Customizable font size, colors and animation duration